 It comes with fried eggs, rice, or lomo saltado (see above dish).
 You can eat it just like that.
-In our case though, our Paracas Tacu-tacu was cooked on hot rock and came with a seafood sauce.
+In our case though, our Paracas Tacu-tacu was cooked on a hot rock and came with a seafood sauce.
 Yum.

 6. Ají de Gallina (Chicken Stew)

 Aji de Gallina is one of several Peruvian comfort foods.
 Of course, being a comfort food also means it’s one of the favorite dishes in Peru.
-It is basically a chicken and potato stew, along with aji peppers (yellow chili), garlic, and tumeric.
+It is basically a chicken and potato stew, along with aji peppers (yellow chili), garlic, and turmeric.

 A unique mix of Spanish, Quechua ingredients and African influence, Ají de Gallina is the perfect Peruvian Creole dish.

-Ají de Gallina’s roots come from the 16th century slave trade, when African slaves were forcibly brought to Peru by the Spanish.
+Ají de Gallina’s roots come from the 16th-century slave trade when African slaves were forcibly brought to Peru by the Spanish.
 Along with them, the tradition of spicy cooking using leftover chicken and potatoes became one of Peru’s most unique dishes.

 7. Rocoto Relleno (Arequipa Stuffed Peppers)

-Rocoto relleno is a proud Arequipa tradition.
-Arequipa is Peru’s second largest city, and its true Spanish roots and traditions have transformed Arequipa into a unique culinary bubble inside the larger Peruvian food culture.
+Rocoto Relleno is a proud Arequipa tradition.
+Arequipa is Peru’s second-largest city, and its true Spanish roots and traditions have transformed Arequipa into a unique culinary bubble inside the larger Peruvian food culture.

-Rocoto relleno is one of the most famous Peruvian dishes, and you can find many Arequipa picanterias (food stalls) selling the dish.
+Rocoto Relleno is one of the most famous Peruvian dishes, and you can find many Arequipa picanterias (food stalls) selling the dish.
 For the most authentic experience, head to Mercado San Camilo and eat shoulder-to-shoulder with locals at one of the market’s food stalls.